Last Updated on March 14, 2023

 Grilled or seared tuna steak

 Tuna steaks, traditionally, are only seared or blackened on the outside and not cooked right through.
 In pregnancy, you can eat a tuna steak, but it’ll have to be cooked right through to be made safe.
 Some tips are:

 - Check which species the tuna steak is – many fresh steaks are from bigger species, which might be on the higher mercury list (scroll up to find the table)

 - In many countries, pregnant women are told to avoid raw seafood and this includes tuna steak that is uncooked towards the center.
 If you’re grilling or cooking a tuna steak, cook it until it’s at least 145f / 63c in the center as this will kill any pathogens.
 To measure this, you’ll need a decent food thermometer – view my recommended ones here.

 - If you’re in the UK, the NHS guidelines say you can eat tuna steak that isn’t cooked right through, but only if the fish has been previously frozen, to kill potential parasites (source: NHS).
 If it’s a fresh steak, either freeze it first for at least 4 hours, or cook it right through as above.

 - If you don’t fancy a thoroughly cooked, drier tuna steak (and I wouldn’t blame you), opt for other lower-mercury fish that still stay juice when grilled, such as salmon.
 You can read my other article all about salmon here.

-Overall, the benefits of eating fish like tuna outweigh the small risk of consuming too much mercury in pregnancy.
+Overall, the benefits of fish consumption like tuna outweigh the small risk of consuming too much amounts of mercury in pregnancy.
 If you follow these guidelines, you can safely eat tuna as part of a healthy pregnancy diet.